commonsharp/SurvivalProject-Server/README.md

 # SurvivalProject-Server
 Server files for the game Survival Project, written in Java.

+# 19/03/2017
+* Another big change in the game code...
+Removed 2 function from each handlers.
+That should be 500 functions total when the server's completed. @TODO - think about this things up ahead... :S

 # 18/03/2017
 * We can enter games!
 A shitload of bugs, but we can get into games!
 XD
 * We can now create rooms, change characters in a room, change teams in a room, change items in a room and leave a room.